2014 Orange Bowl (December): First quarter

-The opening kickoff went for a touchback, thus Mississippi State began their opening drive at their 25-yard line.
+The opening kickoff went for a touchback, thus Mississippi State began its opening drive at its 25-yard line.
 On Mississippi State's third play of the game, Dak Prescott's pass was intercepted by Chris Milton at MSU's 36-yard line.
 Georgia Tech took advantage of the interception, scoring first to go up 7–0 on a 3-yard touchdown run by Synjyn Days.
 The next Bulldogs drive, MSU was able to drive into Georgia Tech territory.
 However, the Bulldogs came up empty after being unable to convert a 4th and 4 at Georgia Tech's 32-yard line.
 After the Yellow Jackets and Bulldogs exchanged punts, Georgia Tech went up 14–0 on a 41-yard touchdown pass from Justin Thomas to Darren Waller.

 Second quarter

 Mississippi State finally got on the board early in the second quarter with a 32-yard field goal from Evan Sobiesk to make it a 14–3 game.
 After forcing Georgia Tech to punt, Mississippi State scored on a 5-yard touchdown run by Dak Prescott to make it a 14–10 game.
 On the following Yellow Jackets drive, Georgia Tech was able to drive into MSU's territory.
 However, the Yellow Jackets turned the ball over when Justin Thomas' pass was intercepted by Beniquez Brown.
 The Bulldogs took advantage of the interception, driving deep into Georgia Tech territory.
 However, Mississippi State was forced to settle for a 30-yard field goal by Evan Sobiesk to make it a 14–13 game in Georgia Tech's favor.
 On the ensuing Georgia Tech drive, the Yellow Jackets went up 21–13 on a 13-yard touchdown run by Justin Thomas with 29 seconds remaining in the second quarter.
 On the ensuing Bulldogs possession, Mississippi State was able to quickly drive to Georgia Tech's 42-yard line.
 On the final play of the first half, Dak Prescott completed a 42-yard Hail Mary touchdown pass to Fred Ross to make it a 21–20 game going into the half.